There were loads of experiences that I was beyond excited to have when I arrived in Japan.

 9. Get lost in the streets of Tokyo

 Tokyo is truly a huge and mind-blowing city.
 The streets, which range from the insanely busy Shibuya crossing to tiny hidden alleyways, are lined with neon lights and lanterns that hang outside brightly lit bars and restaurants.
 The various sights, smells, and sounds trigger a sensory overload.

-We stayed in the suburb of Ebisu – just one stop on the metro south of Shibuya.
+We stayed in a boutique hotel in Ebisu – just one stop on the metro south of Shibuya.
 There were a few tourists in the area, but there were plenty more Japanese, which made it an authentic area to wander around and get lost in.